kamermanpr/HIV-pain-VCT/README.md

 # HIV-pain-VCT

 ## Bibliometric information

+#### Preprint

 Wadley AL, Lazarus E, Gray GE, Mitchell D, Kamerman PR.
-Pain in clients attending a South African voluntary counselling and testing centre was frequent and extensive but did not depend on HIV status. _JAIDS_ \[submitted 2019-06-27\]
+Pain in clients attending a South African voluntary counselling and testing centre was frequent and extensive but did not depend on HIV status. _medRxiv_ **19001784**.
+DOI: [10.1101/19001784](https://doi.org/10.1101/19001784)

 ## Abstract
 **Background:** The frequency of pain is reported to be high in people living with HIV (PLWH), but valid comparisons between PLWH and HIV-negative cohorts are rare.
 We investigated whether HIV infection influenced frequency and characteristics of pain in adults undergoing voluntary testing for HIV.